Connect with us

 Plastic recycling technology advances globally

-Plastic recycling technology has seen a tremendous shift in recent years, moving from mechanical recycling, which typically degrades plastic quality over time, to more advanced chemical recycling methods.
+Plastic recycling technology has seen a tremendous shift in recent years, moving from mechanical recycling, which typically degrades plastic quality, to more advanced chemical recycling methods.

 Co-founder of Denovia Labs, Nick Spina, said the company has been at the forefront of this shift, using proprietary depolymerization technology to revert plastics into their original chemical building blocks, regardless of contamination or complexity.
 This advancement allows the company to upcycle plastics into virgin-quality materials, increasing both the scope and efficiency of recycling efforts.